Skip to main content

 Students pursuing the Foreign Language Track complete both IB 350 (International Trade) and International Business Operations (IB 378) and engage in a deep dive into a single foreign culture consisting of aligned language coursework, area studies coursework, and study abroad.

-Student should note that the Global Skills Track of the IB Major allows for considerable customization with more flexibiltiy with respect to specific classes.
-Students interested in the Foreign Language Track should therfore speak wtih their academic advisor about Track selection and potential challenges relating to course availabilty and hours restrictions in the Foreign Langauge Track.
+Student should note that the Global Skills Track of the IB Major allows for considerable customization with more flexibility with respect to specific classes.
+Students interested in the Foreign Language Track should therefore speak with their academic advisor about Track selection and potential challenges relating to course availability and hours restrictions in the Language Track.

-Students are encouraged to explore language and area study coursework offerings at UT prior to settling on a geographic focus.
+Students are encouraged to explore language and area study coursework offerings and availability at UT prior to settling on a geographic focus to ensure the proposed focus is feasible.
 Typically a geographic focus is a single country (e.g. Spain, Korea, Brazil) rather than a region, although a broader geographic range may be approved if specialized coursework is not available for countries in a specific region (e.g. Arabic-speaking Middle East).

 Students complete classes in the language classes and area studies classes associated with the focus region, and complete their international experience in that region.

-Please note that countries in which English is the official/pre-dominate language (e.g. United Kingdom) are generally not considered suitable for geographic focus due to the lack of available foreign language study.
+Please note that countries in which English is the official/predominate language (e.g. United Kingdom, Australia) are generally not considered suitable for geographic focus due to the lack of available foreign language study.

 2. Guidance on area studies coursework is below, and this guidance applies to courses taken in residence and abroad.

-3. Suggested area studies offered each semester by UT are be published on this site prior to early registation for that semester.
+3. Suggested area studies offered each semester by UT are be published on this site prior to early registration for that semester.
 (Current Offerings)

 4. Students consult their academic advisor and complete a Degree Modification Request for each proposed area studies course.